Doctors and lawyers have practices. So do Writers + artists OF ALL KINDS.

 ongoing access to a private Facebook group of folks who’ve taken the program.

-Once you've been accepted in the program, a deposit of $400 + your membership (if you're not already a member) is required within 48 hours to hold your spot.
-The remaining $1,200 will be due by the time the program commences.
+Once you've been accepted in the program, a 50% deposit + your membership (if you're not already a member) is required within 48 hours to hold your spot.
+The remaining payment will be due by the time the program commences.

-Alternately, you may make arrangements to pay in four installments of $400.
+Alternately, you may make arrangements to pay in four installments of $400 (earlybird) or $425.
 Email money transfers are preferred but PayPal payments via debit or credit are also accepted.

 If finances are a barrier for you, please still apply and indicate on your application form that you would need financial assistance.
 The amount of financial assistance available fluctuates (thanks in part to our Patron Members), but we do what we can to accommodate folks on tighter budgets.